o3de/sig-testing/meetings/meeting_template.md

 ### Agenda Discussion Topics

-* Cover topics on the existing SIG-Testing meeting agenda
+* Cover topics on the existing SIG-Testing meeting agenda.
-  * If discussion of any topic exceeds five minutes, propose a separate meeting
+  * If discussion of any topic exceeds five minutes, propose a separate meeting or RFC to clarify it further.

 ### Open Roundtable Discussion